MSU Billings Catalog

 Student Access and Success

-Montana State University Billings provides academic and student support programs and extracurricular activities that enrich the total student life of the University.
+Montana State University Billings provides academic, student support programs, and extracurricular activities that enrich the total student life of the University.
 A wide range of services, resources, and opportunities are available for every student including programs delivered through the Division of Student Access and Success and other activities that affect student life from admission through graduation.

 MSU Billings Division of Student Access and Success Mission Statement